reeddunkle/Codjo/Talking_Points/Optimizing.md

     return True
 ```

-During the code review I brought up this idea of how much time the function requires, and I used the terms "time complexity", and "run time".
+During the code review I went over how much time the function requires, and I used the terms "time complexity", and "runtime".
 These describe the same thing.

 To measure its time complexity, I asked, "How does the function respond to inputs of different sizes?"